antonioparra7/webpack-starter/README.md

 # Webpack Starter

-Initialization for create Webpack proyects which use HTML, JS and CSS.
+Pack for create Webpack proyects which use HTML, JS and CSS.

 ### Commands:
 ```